on a quest and making meaning of the late Bruce Lee’s wisdom of being like water.

 being like water is a fine delicate balance that results in a type of strength that can be misconstrued as weak. however, it is actually a powerful state of being and exemplifies a kind of strength that is found in stillness and reserve.

-continually working through unresolved historical grief, trauma, deeply seeded childhood issues related to parenting, love, and how i view the world as an Indigenous woman.
+continually working through unresolved historical grief, trauma, deeply seated childhood issues related to parenting, and children being put into foster care, adoption, the list can go on. what helps heal those unhealed pains is love. love is what helped me to become resilient and how i view the world today as an Indigenous, Dine/Nimiipuu woman.

 this song came through to me and it helped me to also see, in an ever evolving world, music is a healer too. for this blog post i wanted to share Billy Joel’s 52nd Street album.

 the lyrics for each of the songs have a different feel. thinking back reflectively i recall my childhood and had a pretty good childhood. and thankful for my aunties and dad who helped raise me.

 it took a long time for me to get to this place and today i feel ever thankful. the peace and healing has been liberating.

 ascension did not jus happen nor was it something i necessarily wanted.

 like i didn’t run away or toward it. in true form, i prolonged it and avoided it with life. made myself busy and kept my nose to the grind. that’s not really healthy because triggers can occur. i had to ask myself if i wanted unhealed pain to lead me?

 took long enough.

 at the moment, im preparing the garden once again. this is the second year. since i graduated, i took it upon myself to take ownership to my healing and to end the cycle. once i learned i wasn’t my mother or father, and was on my own journey, the shift began.

 in short, i learned it was time to take ownership and care for my own behaviors and help to raise children who were healthier and happier.